RedAngel121/NytePack/README.md

 - [x] Sophisticated Storage/Backpacks recipes now adhere to progression

 # Upcoming Changes:
-- [ ] Update the More Minecarts mod to do what I want
+- [ ] Update the More Minecarts Mod to do what I want
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive (pending big update end of aug)
 - [ ] "Ore Factories" will have different ways of processing ore per type:
   - Initial smelting layout will be one raw ore in a furnace makes 2 nuggets